lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 1. Link the folder `*your_rootpath*\Orientation_Thickness_Extraction_Geol_Maps_Repository\1_used_functions` in Home -> Set path -> Add with Subfolder!
 This folder contains all the functions needed by the thickness extraction routine (see section USED FUNCTIONS below)

+Run the scripts stored in the folder `*your_rootpath*\Orientation_Thickness_Extraction_Geol_Maps_Repository\1_scripts` in the following order:

-2. run script `A_INPUT_TIE.m`: -> create/define pathes to input data and output folder, all manual inputs and the input data are defined, loaded and the top and base traces are extracted
+2. `A_INPUT_TIE.m`: -> create/define pathes to input data and output folder, all manual inputs and the input data are defined, loaded and the top and base traces are extracted

-3. run script `B_ORIENTATION_THICKNESS_EXTRACTION.m`:
+3. `B_ORIENTATION_THICKNESS_EXTRACTION.m`:
 -> the orientation and thickness data are extracted and stored in the output folder with associated reliability indicators

-4. run script `C_FILTERING.m`
+4. `C_FILTERING.m`
 -> the orientation and thickness data are classified and filtered by using the reliability threshold values specified in the script A.
    Make sure the "Orientation_Thickness_Extraction_Geol_Maps" routine with all its subfolders is registered as a Matlab search path.

+5. Run scripts `FIG01_thickness_model_literature_output.m` and other Figure scripts for visualisation and validation of model output.

 ***
 INPUT DATA AND REQUIREMENTS:

 The geological map vector data must be loaded in a projected coordinate system (typically a national projected system, CH1903+ / LV95, epsg: 2056 in the example data set), where the coordinates are expressed in meters.
 All input data must be loaded with the same projected coordinate system.
 It is recommended to work on one map sheet at once.
 This avoids mapsheet boundary effects and saves calculation time.
 Additionally, the optimal filtering parameters might vary from map sheet to map sheet.
 In the following, all input data are listed, important requirements of the input data specified.
-The file names reflect the input data of our test data set (see Nibourel, et al., submitted)
+The file names reflect the input data of our test data set (see Nibourel, et al., submitted).

 REQUIRED INPUT DATA FOR ORIENTATION AND THICKNESS EXTRACTION:

-1. mapsheet_BED.shp:                      Geological map vector data set, shapefile containing mapped bedrock exposures.
+1. `mapsheet_BED.shp`:                      Geological map vector data set, shapefile containing mapped bedrock exposures.
                                           In the data set, different lithostratigraphic units must be specified as numeric attribute field (see GeolCodes in the example data set)
-2. mapsheet_TEC.shp:                      Shapefile conataining faults and other tectonic boundaries In the data set, faults must be specified with numeric attribute field
+2. `mapsheet_TEC.shp`:                      Shapefile conataining faults and other tectonic boundaries In the data set, faults must be specified with numeric attribute field
-3. mapsheet_swissALTI3D_epsg2056.tif:     Digital elevation model raster data
+3. `mapsheet_swissALTI3D_epsg2056.tif`:     Digital elevation model raster data
-4. StratiCH_LiSt_20220614.xls:            Table containing a list of the mapped lithostratigraphic bedrock units These units have to be ordered after stratigraphic age and hierarchy (i.e. Group, Sub-group, Formation, Member)
+4. `StratiCH_LiSt_20220614.xls`:            Table containing a list of the mapped lithostratigraphic bedrock units These units have to be ordered after stratigraphic age and hierarchy (i.e. Group, Sub-group, Formation, Member)
                                           This list is necessary for the top base definition, the example table was received on the 2022-06-14 by A. Morard (swisstopo)